-Concept · draft · confidence 0.88
+Concept · committed · confidence 0.88

 Generated from the Hyphae knowledge graph.
+Drafted by

 The capacity of many broadleaf (angiosperm) tree species to regenerate new shoots from the stump or root system after the main stem has been cut.
 In the context of coppice management, the relevant mechanism is epicormic sprouting from the cut stump: dormant bud precursors in the vascular cambium of the stump are released from apical dominance when the aerial stem is removed, and subsequently develop into vigorous new shoots.
 This capacity is the biological foundation of coppice silviculture — without it, repeated cutting would simply kill the tree.
 Not all tree species regenerate well in this way: conifers (Pinus, Picea, Abies, Larix) typically do not regenerate from cut stumps, while most temperate broadleaves (hazel, oak, ash, sweet chestnut, hornbeam, alder, birch) do so reliably.
 [CIT-VR-01 (Wikipedia Coppicing, sha256:b827b95c).]